My Favourite Corgi

 • The metabolism and metabolic rate of your corgi

-Overall, the bigger and more energetic your corgi is, the more food they are going to need.
+The bigger and more energetic your corgi is, the more food they are going to need.
 Smaller corgis, or corgis that are very young or very old, do not need enough food to sustain themselves.

-With time, you will get a sense of how much food your corgi needs.
-If they start gaining weight, or losing weight, you may need to adjust their diets.
 You should also ensure that you are giving your dog high-quality food (check the ingredients!)
 This will help keep your corgi healthy, full, and will stop them pining for treats later in the evening.

 You should also always have water available to them, so that they can stay hydrated.
 This is critical in warmer countries and hot seasons!